AP World Language and Culture Revisions

 Yes.
 Textbooks published in the last 10 years will adequately address the revised course material.

-We will provide publishers with updated information about the course and exam for any textbook updates they would like to make.
+We provided publishers with updated information about the course and exam for any textbook updates they would like to make.

 Will teachers need to resubmit the AP Course Audit world language and culture courses?